Application Deadline

 Step one - Read the application notes

-Historic churches and chapels of any Christian denomination in Cambridgeshire are eligible, provided they are likely to remain in use for public worship and be properly maintained for the foreseeable future.
+Historic churches and chapels of any denomination in Cambridgeshire are eligible, provided they are likely to remain in use for public worship and be properly maintained for the foreseeable future.

 The Trust aims to help those who are most in need of outside support.
 We have regard to the following factors: